zionhann/ECE30011/README.md

 # Priority Queue in C++

  ## Discription
- * Priority queue using min-heap structure
+ * Priority queue using min-heap structure.
-   - The total number of elements in the queue is limited to 30.
+   - Maximum number of elements in the queue is 30.
    - The priority value for each element is always less than or equal to its child element(min-heap property).

  ## Build Process